gabrielvicenteYT/placeholdermcforafullguide/docs/hacked_clients/liquidbounce/legacy/value_explanations/combat/KILLAURA.md

 - Recommended value: true

 #### Living RayCast
-- Makes RayCast ignore all non-living entities between you andd your target
+- Makes RayCast ignore all non-living entities between you and your target.

 - Recommended value: false